tejasrig/Linux-Server-Configuration/README.md

 7. Give grader the permission to sudo.
 * `sudo touch /etc/sudoers.d/grader`
-* `sudo nano /etc/sudoers.d/grader`
+* `sudo nano /etc/sudoers.d/grader`<br/>
-Update the grader file in shudders.d folder with below content grader ALL=(ALL:ALL) ALL
+Update the grader file in shudders.d folder with below content<br/> grader ALL=(ALL:ALL) ALL

-8. Create an SSH key pair for grader using the ssh-keygen tool.
-Create SSH key pair on local machine for grader Private Key : grader_rsa
+8. Create an SSH key pair for grader using the ssh-keygen tool.<br/> Create SSH key pair on local machine for grader<br/> Private Key : grader_rsa<br/>
-Public Key : grader_rsa.pub
+Public Key : grader_rsa.pub<br/>
 * `ssh-keygen`

 On virtual machine login as grader.
 * `su - grader`

-Check for .ssh file which wont be there in grader folder.Create .ssh file under grader folder.
+Check for .ssh file which wont be there in grader folder.
+Create .ssh file under grader folder.
 * `mkdir .ssh`

-Create authorized_keys file with in .ssh folder which will store all the public keys that this account is allowed to use for authentication touch .ssh/authorized_keys
+Create authorized_keys file with in .ssh folder which will store all the public keys that this account is allowed to use for authentication<br/> touch .ssh/authorized_keys<br/>

 Copy the public key which was created locally.
-* ` nano .ssh/authorized_keys`
+* ` nano .ssh/authorized_keys`<br/>

 Edit the .ssh/authorized_keys to copy the key from /grader_rsa.pub which was created locally.
-Save and Exit.
+Save and Exit.<br/>

-Set the permissions using below commands.
+Set the permissions using below commands.<br/>
 * `chmod 700 .ssh`
 * `chmod 644 .ssh/authorized_keys`